kaedon78/JDFixer/README.md

 - **Mod Settings menu** to easily configure UI options and Thresholds.
 - **Snap JD and RT to fractions of a beat.** Run map at JDs and RTs that line up with multiples of a desired beat fraction.
 - **Choose whether song speed affects JD or RT settings and Automated Preferences.** Choice of keeping JD settings regardless of song speed, auto-compensating RT based on song speed, or both!
 Applies to Practice mode and modifiers in Solo / MP / Party.
+- **Preserves BeatmapV4 NJS changes.** Runs map at desired JD (or RT based on the map's primary NJS), while allowing NJS to vary over the course of the map as defined by the mapper.

 ![screenshot](https://github.com/zeph-yr/JDFixer/blob/BS_1.26/Screenshots/6.0.0_menu_main_1.png)